 - 1. Hand-holding Your Lenses.
-The unique constraints of photographing wildlife on BC's coast (e.g., shooting from a Zodiac) puts us in a situation where we're forced to hand-hold telephoto lenses quite commonly (and more often than we might like to!).
+The unique constraints of photographing wildlife on BC's coast (e.g., shooting from a Zodiac®) puts us in a situation where we're forced to hand-hold telephoto lenses quite commonly (and more often than we might like to!).
 I highly recommend that each of you spend some time practising hand-holding (while standing and while crouched) each of the lenses you plan to bring on your trip.
 You may also want to experiment with supporting your telephotos on semi-stable surfaces (mimicking supporting a lens on a pontoon).
 You'll be at a big advantage if you know the slowest shutter speed at which you can effectively hand-hold each of your lenses before the trip starts! - 2.
 Your Camera's ISO Capabilities.
 Related to the above point is knowing your camera's ISO capabilities.
 While I have seen blue skies many, many times on BC's coast (including one stretch of 6 cloudless days in early June in 2008), it is commonly overcast and we can easily have rain.
 This means we often have to deal with low-light conditions.

-Knowing how high you can push the ISO on your camera to and still get results that please you before you come on your trip will be another big advantage to you (and help ensure you start capturing quality images early in the trip). - 3.
-Rain & Rain Covers.
+Knowing how high you can push the ISO on your camera to and still get results that please you before you come on your photo tour will be another big advantage to you (and help ensure you start capturing quality images early in the trip).

+3. Rain & Rain Covers.
 If you choose to bring rain covers for your camera(s) and lenses (which I highly recommend) I suggest you practice putting them on and taking them off a number of times prior to coming on the trip.
 Some of them can be a little tricky and you don't want to be learning how to do put them on when we're sitting near a grizzly and it begins to start raining!
-One final point on rain covers: I have seen numerous instances where participants purchase thousands of dollars of camera equipment prior to this trip and then choose to go very low budget on rain covers (including either buying very cheap ones or bringing green garbage bags they hope to "make do" with).
+One final point on rain covers: I have seen numerous instances where participants purchase thousands of dollars of camera equipment prior to their photo tour and then choose to go very low budget on rain covers (including either buying very cheap ones or bringing green garbage bags they hope to "make do" with).
 Invariably I see these people cursing themselves the minute the rain starts (or a few minutes later when their gear is wet).

-4. Shoot in Short Bursts.
+- 4. Shoot in Short Bursts.
 When hand-holding a telephoto lens it's often best to shoot bursts of two or three images at a time (i.e., through keeping your shutter release continuously depressed by constant index finger pressure).
-You'll often find that the second or third image is sharper than the first image.
+You'll often find that the second or third image is sharper than the first image. - II.
+Some Comments on Creative Decisions.
+It's impossible to deal with all the creative aspects of wildlife photography here.
+But here's a few general principles to keep in mind for this trip...